glhuilli/neural_caissa/README.md

         - 0.1 * (Black pieces mobility score)
 ```

-The neural `valuator` is a scoring function trained using a deep learning.
+The neural `valuator` is a scoring function trained using a deep learning model.
 This function is built using a series of ConvNets, which are then mapped into a linear representation and evaluated using a `tanh` into [-1, +1], using Adam as optimizer and MSE as the loss function, mini-batches of size 256, and 100 epochs to train.

-To train this model, a large collection of games where the features are determined by a very simple and naive serialization strategy: each state is represented as a Tensor with binary variables (12 x (8 x 8) variables).
+To train this model, a large collection of games was used.
+The features are determined by a very simple and naive serialization strategy: each state is represented as a tensor with binary variables (12 x (8 x 8) variables).
 For each piece k (k \in [1, 12]), there's a 1 if piece k in position i else 0 (i \in [1, 64]).
 The target label is either +1 or -1 depending on whether the player that is moving in given state won the game or not.

 The data used to train this model was downloaded from [caissabase](http://caissabase.co.uk/).